bbc/newslabs-newsQuery/README.md

 ### getConceptOccurrencesOverTime()

-You can query how many occurences there are for a given concept between a series of dates, the startDate and endDate can be up to a year apart.
+You can query how many occurrences there are for a given concept between a series of dates, the startDate and endDate can be up to a year apart.

 If you don't specify a startDate or an endDate (both should be strings in the form 'YYYY-MM-DD') then the current date will be used for either value.